Specialised treatment for emetophobia

 Treatment session

-During the treatment session, we briefly activate the fear once.
-You then take a single dose of a beta-blocker, which does its work while you relax.3
+On the treatment day, we trigger the fear once with a brief exposure.
+You then take a single dose of a beta-blocker, which does its work while you relax.

 More than 3,000 people have overcome their phobia at Kindt Clinics